Talking about the future and planning for a time when you are no longer around is understandably challenging for families.

 Note that if a person dies with a will providing instructions for the distribution of only part of an estate, probate is required for any assets listed in the will.
 Those not included will be subject to administration.
 In this case, both probate and a letter of administration are required.

 Read More → Property Division after Death

-Jennings Family Law provides a free initial consultation to discuss your estate planning requirements.
+Jennings Family Law provides initial consultation to discuss your estate planning requirements.

-Book your consultation here and you can get started on preparing for the future with greater peace of mind.
+Book your consultation so that you can get started on preparing for the future with greater peace of mind.